 First, glass is fragile and can easily be scratched or broken.
 So it is important to choose pieces that are made of high quality, tempered glass.

 Secondly, as glass is transparent, it has a tendency to show fingerprints and smudges.
 So be sure to clean it regularly to keep it looking clean and at its best.

 In a smaller space, every inch of floor space counts.
 That's why I advise using furniture with exposed legs, to help make your room feel bigger and more spacious.
 This works by the open space below furniture creating a visual illusion of more square footage.

 Another tip when choosing furniture for a small room, is that it is best to stick with pieces that have clean lines and simple silhouettes.

 This will also create the illusion of more space and stop the space feeling too cramped or busy.
-As always, declutter as much as possible to make the room feel as spacious as possible.
+As always, declutter as much as possible to make the room feel airy and as spacious as possible.

 Some methods are going to be more effective than others, but by experimenting with different techniques, it is possible to find what works best for each individual space.

 With a little effort, anyone can create the illusion of a larger room and enjoy the benefits of extra living space, without compromising on interior design.